stndn0/stndn0/README.md

+## Hi there 👋🏽

-Interested in web & application development.
-Currently learning .NET development.
+I'm interested in web & application development.
+I'm currently learning C# and .NET.